 High-grade prostatic intraepithelial neoplasia is a common finding on biopsy.
-The incidence of de novo prostate cancer at 5 years in men with this finding is 22% to 26%.
-Patients with multifocal high-grade prostatic intraepithelial neoplasia should be monitored with PSA testing and DRE every 6 to 12 months and should be considered for repeat "saturation" biopsy (ie, obtaining as many as 36 core samples).
+The incidence of de novo prostate cancer at 5 years in men with this finding is 22% to 26%.9 Patients with multifocal high-grade prostatic intraepithelial neoplasia should be monitored with PSA testing and DRE every 6 to 12 months and should be considered for repeat "saturation" biopsy (ie, obtaining as many as 36 core samples).

-■ IF CANCER IS FOUND, HOW RISKY IS IT?
+IF CANCER IS FOUND, HOW RISKY IS IT?

-Patients with a new diagnosis of prostate cancer must decide on a treatment plan.
-This decision is highly individualized, based on the patient's personal preferences, lifestyle, performance status (ie, his general well-being), disease severity, continence status, and sexual function.
+Patients with a new diagnosis of prostate can- PSA < 15% cer must decide on a treatment plan.
+This decision is highly individualized, based on the patient's personal preferences, lifestyle, per- an elevated PSA formance status (ie, his general well-being), disease severity, continence status, and sexual function.